wp-plugins/easy-webtrends/readme.txt

 1. Go to the plugin management page and enable the plugin

 == Changelog ==

+= 1.0.6 =
+* Fixed a number of conflicts between this plugin and another that caused fatal errors on activation

 = 1.0.5 =
 * Increased custom tags to limit of 40